Sid Tickridge

-Sid Tickridge (10 April 1923 in Stepney – 6 January 1997 in Canterbury) was a professional footballer who played for Tottenham Hotspur, Chelsea, Brentford and represented England at schoolboy level.
+Sidney Tickridge (10 April 1923 – 6 January 1997) was a professional footballer who played for Tottenham Hotspur, Chelsea, Brentford and represented England at schoolboy level.

 Football career

 Tickridge joined Spurs as a junior in April 1946.
 He played a total of 101 games in all competitions for the club in the position of full back from 1946 to 1950.
 Tickridge took part in the push and run side of 1950–51 when he completed one match.
 He left the club in March 1951 to join Chelsea in a transfer deal, and went on to make 61 appearances.
 He ended his senior career at Brentford and featured in 62 matches from 1955 to 1956.